potestiolab/canvas/README.md

 * **`solvatestring`**: String containing 'n' or 'y' letters.
 Other string are not allowed.
 If '-s/--solvate n' is set, then the system will be not solvated.
 Use this flag in case of implicit solvent simulations.
                        If '-s/--solvate y' is set, or in case the user ignore this flag, the biomolecule will be solvated and neutralized (with `NA` and `CL` ions)

+* **`Number of Cores (MPI-version ONLY)`**: Integer number corresponding at the number of cores for parallelizing _CANVAS-MPI4.py_ script.
+                                            It goes between 1 and the maximum number of available cores present in the laptop/cluster, otherwise an error is returned.
+Default value: maxiumum number of available cores present in the laptop/cluster.

 In the **Appendix** we focus on each argument discussed breafly before.